ie-developers/homebrew-ie/README.md

 ## homebrew-ie

-Customized formulas for ie-ryukyu (The Department of Information Engineering, University of the Ryukyus).
+Customized formulae for ie-ryukyu (The Department of Information Engineering, University of the Ryukyus).
-It contains formulas of software which hosted by ie-ryukyu and cached formulas to PC-setup for new members.
+It contains formulae of software which hosted by ie-ryukyu and cached formulae to PC-setup for new members.

 ## Usage : Install software by ie-ryukyu